OCA/product-attribute/pricelist_per_product/README.rst

 * Sales / Customer feature :
   check "Use pricelists to adapt your price per customers"
 * Menu Sales / Configuration / Pricelist Versions
-  Check Product Price Grid field in your pricelists of your choice.
+  Check Product Price Grid field in your pricelists of your choice

 .. image:: static/description/pricelist.png